dthuesen/myscriptsnippetsbook/angular-testing/tdd-test-setup.md

 b\) As well a basic test but with manual starting the Change Detection of Angular

+c\) Testing a method with several linked properties.
+In this case the method sets these properties to an initial value.
+To test it, these properties are declared as local variables of the specific test spec.
+Then the method 'newGame\(\)' is called and the spec compares the values.

+d\) This spec calls the method with an argument and tests if the property, which should be assigned with a specific value returned by this method, is equal.

+e\) This spec calls the method with several different arguments and tests if the expected value will be returned.

+f\) Testing a method which returns a random value is nearly useless but one can test if the minimum and maximum will not be exceeded.

+g\) Test if a function/method has been called.
+In this case a spy will be set on a component and the method to be tested \(`h spyOn(component, 'calculateWinner');`  the parameters are: component, nameOfTheMethod.
+The component has to be assigned upfront e.g. `let component: GameComponent;`

+h\) Another test with expectation to a set property after a method has been called.

 ```
 describe('/ 1.
 Game - methods general', () => {